ALEXANDRIA, MN – Kindness and creativity are common threads for Assistant Vice President, Senior Mortgage Lender, Leona Hurlbut.

 Hurlbut’s caring and creative spirit is delightfully apparent to those she meets.
 During her time at Gate City Bank, her handiwork in both the community and bank location has made a true difference.
 Whether it’s weaving a beautiful design for an excited mother-to-be or stitching together a custom first-time homeowner plan for an eager young couple, she finds joy in creating a better way of life.

-“I just love finding fun ways to help others,” says Hurlbut, Senior Mortgage Loan Officer in Alexandria, MN.
+“I just love finding fun ways to help others,” says Hurlbut, Assistant Vice President, Senior Mortgage Lender in Alexandria.
 “Being able to support the community with what I’m passionate about means everything.”

 Hurlbut’s interest in crocheting stems back to childhood when her grandma first taught her the skill.
 It helped spark her interest in arts and style, and she eventually found her way to Alexandria Technical & Community College to study fashion management.